-These resources can help you prepare before and safely recover after a tornado.
+The resources below can help you learn what you need to know to prepare for and recover from a tornado.

 Prepare for a Tornado

-Learn what supplies you should prepare ahead and how to plan for disaster debris.
-You can also get information about water and food safety, and health concerns.
-And find out how to report hazardous material spills.
+Learn what supplies you’ll need to prepare for a tornado and how to plan for debris.
+Find information about food and water safety as well as other health concerns.
+You can also learn how to report hazardous material spills.
 (Environmental Protection Agency)

-Get tornado facts and learn the conditions to stay alert for.
-Find out how to shelter in different structures or even if you’re outside.
+Get tornado facts and learn the conditions to be on alert for.
+Find out how to shelter in different structures, even if you’re outside.
 Learn how to stay safe, inspect the damage, and clean up after a tornado.
 There’s also information on how to prepare a safe room.
 (Ready.gov)

-Get information on how to prepare before a tornado, and how to stay safe during and after.
-Learn what to do when you reenter your home, and how to safely handle flooding or debris.
+Get information on how to prepare for a tornado and how to stay safe after.
+Learn what to do when you re-enter your home and how to safely handle flooding or debris.
 (Centers for Disease Control and Prevention)